Do you love sea turtles and horseshoe crabs, or have an interest to learn more about them?

 What is the Biodiversity Beach Patrol all about?

 The Biodiversity Beach Patrol is a citizen science initiative to involve the community in collecting valuable information about sea turtles and horseshoe crabs along Singapore’s coastal areas (Changi Beach Park and East Coast Park).
-These hourly patrols will take place overnight in 2 shifts (7.00pm to 7.00am), on stipulated dates between June and September 2019.
-Volunteers are expected to stay throughout the night.
+These patrols will take place at dawn (5.00am to 7.00am), on stipulated dates from July to September 2020.
+There will be approximately 6 days of patrol per month.
 The Beach Patrol dates are spread out across 6 days a month per site.

 With the data collected from beach patrols, we can gain a better understanding of which areas sea turtles and horseshoe crabs are found and in what numbers.
 This information will contribute towards better park management and conservation measures.